abcxyz/abc/README.md

 The valid values for `ABC_LOG_LEVEL` are `debug`, `info`, `notice`, `warning`, `error`, and `emergency`.
 The default is `warn`.

+### For `abc templates golden-test`

+Usage: `abc templates golden-test record --location=<template_location> <testname>`

+Example:
+`abc templates golden-test record --location=examples/templates/render/hello_jupiter example_test`
+`abc templates golden-test record --location=examples/templates/render/hello_jupiter`

+The `<location>` parameter gives the location of the template.

+The `<testname>` parameter gives the test name to record, if not specified, all tests will be recorded.

+For every test case, it is expected that
+  - a testdata/golden/<test_name> folder exists to host test results.
+  - a testdata/golden/<test_name>/test.yaml exists to define
+template input params.`

 ## User Guide

 Start here if you want want to install ("render") a template using this CLI